 Design Overview: KISS T001

-While our final rocket for space will be the Ambition-III, Keep It Simple Stupid (KISS) has been our design motto, and we think it makes a great name for our prototype rockets.
+While our final rocket for space will be the Ambition-III, Keep It Simple Stupid (KISS) has been our design motto.
+We think it makes a great name for our prototype rockets.

 Type: Ammonium Perchlorate Composite Propellant